 In addition to exterior modifications, the interior has undergone an extensive series of alterations resulting in the elimination of many character-defining features.
-In 1969, the interior of the Gate House was upgraded.
-At this time, alterations were made to the restrooms and offices.
-At a later time, further alterations were made to the interior materials and fixtures with the replacement of floor, ceiling, light fixtures, and the addition of a partition wall.
+Alterations were made to the restrooms, offices, interior materials, and fixtures, with the replacement of floor, ceiling, light fixtures, and the addition of partition walls.
 These alterations were made as upgrades, but have resulted in the elimination of interior character-defining features.